madajaju/EDT/docs/episodes/edt-146/episode.md

     - Darren W Pulsipher

 img: thumbnail.jpg
 summary: "In this episode, Darren talks to Dr. Michael Lenox about the emerging AI revolution and how to embracing it or get destroyed.
-Michael has just released a new book "Strategy in the Digital Age: Mastering Digital Transformation"."
+Michael has just released a new book 'Strategy in the Digital Age: Mastering Digital Transformation.'"
 ---

 {% include soundcloud.html id="edt146" title="#146 Embracing the AI Revolution" %}